bitonic/haskell-readability/haskell-readability.md

 introduction](http://v1v3kn.tumblr.com/post/18238156967/roll-your-own-autocomplete-solution-using-tries)
 to tries using Python.
-A while ago, I had implemented a [mini web server](https://github.com/rostayob/suggest) to do completion and correction using Ternary Search Tries in Haskell, and since the trie post generated a lot of interest I decided to post it.
+A while ago, I had implemented a [mini web server](https://github.com/rostayob/suggest) to do completion and correction of words using Ternary Search Tries in Haskell, and since the trie post generated a lot of interest I decided to post it.

-Then, someone else posted a [blog article](http://www.reddit.com/r/programming/comments/q5dz2/roll_your_own_fast_completion_and_correction/c3v6ruo) commenting on the readability of Python and Haskell based on my web server code and the trie example, concluding that the Python version was way more readable.
+Then, someone else posted a [blog article](http://www.reddit.com/r/programming/comments/q5dz2/roll_your_own_fast_completion_and_correction/c3v6ruo) commenting on the readability of Python and Haskell based on my web server code and the trie example, concluding that the Python version was much more readable.

 I personally prefer writing and reading Haskell, but I think that the comparison is not that fair to Haskell since the data structures